anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.4.4"></a>
 #### 4.1.4.4 Internal Performance Measurement Capabilities

 **Table 4-8** shows possible performance measurement capabilities available by NFVI.
-The availability of these capabilities will be determined by the instance type used by the workloads.
+The availability of these capabilities will be determined by the NFVI Profile used by the workloads.

 <a name="Table4-8"></a>